batoutou/Yolo_Food_Detector/README.md

 In order to generate the dataset so that the Yolo V5 training script can understand it, I had to create a first python file that would do 5 things :

-- Read the JSON file : get all the information from the JSON file and store it as a dictionnary
+- Read the JSON file : get all the information from the JSON file and store it as a dictionary
 - Create a file for each image : for each image, it creates a '.txt' file with the Yolo V5 format (bounding box are represented as a ratio between 0 and 1)
   > [class] [x_center] [y_center] [width] [height]
 - Train, Val, Test split : the images and their labels are separated into 3 folders for the training, validation and testing.
 In addition, I left 10 images on the side for the inference process